zakhard90/ChecksumDownloads/README.md

 ## Usage

 1. Download any ".exe", ".msi", ".zip", ".rar" or ".7z" file in your Downloads folder.
 2. A notification will appear in the toolbar showing the file’s **SHA-256 checksum**.
 3. Click the system tray icon to display the latest checksums.

 ---

 ## License

-MIT License.
+Apache 2.0 License.
 See [LICENSE](./LICENSE.md) for details.